peter-rosendahl/mobile-web-application/README.md

 # Mobile Web Application
-> A school project made of PHP and SQLite.
+> A school project in the fourth quarter of 2016 made of PHP and SQLite.

 [View Demo here](http://mwa-test.prmedia.dk/)